Zamyk/ZamykAudio/doc.md

 ### ZamykAudio
 ZamykAudio can be build just by adding cmake subdirectory and using add_library.
-If not using cmake just build all .cpp files and all dependencies.
+If not using cmake just build all .cpp files and build needed dependencies.
-For cmake it requires external subdirectory which has to contain pugixml and may contain fftw3 if used.
+When using cmake place required dependencies into their places.

 ### fftw3 (optional)
 add fftw3 files to external/fftw3